-This blog highlights 4 lessons that fiction writers can learn from Breaking Bad that are integral to our 10-Month Novel and Script First Draft Course.
+This article highlights 4 lessons that fiction writers can learn from Breaking Bad that are integral to our 10-Month Novel & Script First Draft Course.

 Please note: The Writers’ Studio runs creative writing courses.
 Our articles about writing are designed to explore tools and techniques that will help aspiring writers realise their writing goals, as well as showing how these tools and techniques work in our courses.